shalenMathew/Quotes-app/README.md

-### A minimalistic quotes app with Tinder-like swipeable cards to fill your day with positivity and gratitude.
+## An quotes app with Tinder-like swiping, made for positivity and gratitude.

 ## Project Overview

 `A free and open-source quotes app with no-ads , no - subscriptions and intended to be free forever.
 Because staying positive should be free ✌️`

-The app follows latest android principles and components.

-<b> This project will be best for you if ur someone who are looking to learn more about android development
-or Who are trying to find simpler projects to begin their contribution journey. </b>

 <p align="left">